rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 ### What is local memory, how to detect it's usage.
 As we saw in the introduction's refresher, local memory is private to a thread and may reside in DRAM, L2 or L1, which is potentially very slow, and in any case much slower than registers.
 Local memory usage happens in two cases:

-- when the "stack" is used,
+- when the *"stack"* is used,
-- when register spilling happens.
+- when *"register spilling"* happens.

 We will try to understand both and remove them from our kernels.
-One good thing about both of these is that the decision of using them is made at *compile-time* by nvcc.
-As a result, using the compile right flag (`-Xptas -v`), one can detect it easily, without having to run / profile the code.
+One good thing about both of these is that the decision of using them is made at *compile-time* by `nvcc`.
+As a result, using the right compile flag (`-Xptas -v`), one can detect it easily, without having to run / profile the code.
 The flags are used in the sample code's [CMakeLists.txt](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/CMakeLists.txt), and each kernel compilation produces such an output:
 ```
 ptxas info    : Compiling entry function '[verbose Kokkos mangled name]' for 'sm_89'
 ptxas info    : Function properties for [verbose Kokkos mangled name]